excerpt from Big Daddy's Knee

 We were in the shed behind the Rue’s house – me, the kid brother, Shot, and those two Rue boys, Bubba and Joe Bill.
 We were finishing up the experiments we’d been working on.
 Joe Bill, the older of the Rues, had made himself the mastermind of that endeavor.
 By mastermind, I mean numbskull.
 Unless numbskulls can be considered master of their minds.

 “We’re gonna ‘study the effects’ different soda mixtures have on various objects!” was how Joe Bill put it.
 We collected all sorts of old soda bottles.
-Joe and Steve took turns pouring in their concoctions, along with nails or rubber bands or other junk we found lying about their daddy’s work shed.
+Joe and Shot took turns pouring in their concoctions, along with nails or rubber bands or other junk we found lying about their daddy’s work shed.

 As each experiment was completed, it was my job to line up the bottles.
 I put some high on the lip of the lone window that ran across the top of the wall.
 It didn’t let in much light due to all the caked on dirt.
 The rest of the bottles I set on the beat-up worktables that were scattered around the hotbox of a room.
 Most of the experiments were going to take time to ferment into something scientific.
 The collection of soda bottles was more interesting to me than making the different brews.
 We’d gotten the RC and Nehi bottles from Big Daddy’s house.
 The 7-up and Mountain Dew were from old man TC Jester’s trash can across the street.
 The Barq’s root beer and the Tab had been found in the ditches along Sirod Street.
 The Cokes we swiped from the Rue’s kitchen.